Grizzly Bear (band): 2006–2007: Yellow House

-Veckatimest (2008–2010)
+2008–2010: Veckatimest

 In summer of 2008, Grizzly Bear opened for Radiohead on the second leg of their North American tour.
 In Toronto, on their last date of the tour together, Radiohead guitarist Jonny Greenwood spoke of his love for Grizzly Bear, on stage, calling them his favorite band.
 Of the experience, Taylor has commented: “It was shocking, and kind of unbelievable.
 It still is unbelievable.
 Opening for Radiohead was a huge honor for us, as a band and as individuals.
 We’ve all had long-term relationships with Radiohead’s music, so we didn’t want to take that opportunity for granted, and do anything less than the best we could."
 Christopher has also commented that it "was like a dream."

 The group then convened at a house on Cape Cod to solidify their third full-length album, Veckatimest, which released in May 2009 and was named "after a tiny, uninhabited island on Cape Cod that the band visited and was inspired by, particularly liking its Native American name."
 Upon release the album reached No. 8 on the US Billboard 200 chart, and met with widespread critical acclaim.
 Chris Bear has noted that compared to Yellow House, the 2009 release Veckatimest is more of an accessible pop record.
 He said: "I think that it’s kinda clearer, clearer equals more accessible I feel like clearer equals more accessible in general as a rule."
-Veckatimest made many Top Album lists for 2009 (#1 Wall Street Journal, No. 6 Pitchfork, No. 6 New York Times, No. 8 Time).
+Veckatimest made many Top Album lists for 2009 (No. 1 Wall Street Journal, No. 6 Pitchfork, No. 6 New York Times, No. 8 Time).

 In 2009 Grizzly Bear played at the Brooklyn Academy of Music on February 28 with Owen Pallett, backed by an orchestra arranged by Nico Muhly and conducted by Michael Christie.
 They played new songs from Veckatimest as well as songs from Yellow House.
 Ed Droste has stated that many songs (such as "Central and Remote", "Reprise" and "Campfire") will not be played again unless backed by an orchestra.
 In March 2009, they played two showcases at South by Southwest Festival in Austin, Texas.
 In July 2009, they played at the Pitchfork Music Festival in Chicago, Illinois.

 In 2009, Grizzly Bear collaborated with singer Victoria Legrand on the song "Slow Life" for The Twilight Saga: New Moon.
 The song is featured in the film as Bella sees an illusion of Edward underwater.